matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Succeeded (all containers in the Pod have terminated successfully).
 Failed (all containers in the Pod have terminated, and at least one container has terminated in failure).
 Unknown (the state of the Pod could not be obtained).

-4) Explain the Difference Between a Pod and a Container.
+4) Explain the Difference Between a Pod and a Container?
 Answer: A container is the smallest unit of computing that contains an application and its dependencies.
 A Pod, on the other hand, is a Kubernetes abstraction that represents a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.

 5) How are Resources Allocated to a Pod?
 Answer: Resources such as CPU and memory are allocated to a Pod based on the specifications in the Pod definition.
 Each container in the Pod can specify a request (the amount of resource guaranteed) and a limit (the maximum amount of resource the container can use).
 Kubernetes uses these specifications to schedule Pods on nodes with available resources and manage resource usage.

 6) What are Multi-Container Pods and When Would You Use Them?
 Answer: Multi-container Pods are Pods that contain more than one container.
 These containers are tightly coupled and share resources such as volumes and networking.
 Use multi-container Pods when containers need to work closely together, for instance, a main application container and a helper container that pushes data to or pulls data from an external source.